gabriwl165/python-web-framework/README.md

         return decorator
 ```

-With all of it done, there is just one last thing, how can we do to make this true? `app.start('127.0.0.1', 8080)`
+With all of this done, there's just one last thing: how can we make this work? `app.start('127.0.0.1', 8080)`

-We just need to extract the old code that used to look like this:
+We just need to extract the old code, which used to look like this:
 ```python
     server = loop.run_until_complete(
         loop.create_server(lambda: protocol, host='127.0.0.1', port=8080)